 After my dad died, I found comfort in almost anything with his handwriting on it.
 One might think this had to do with what he wrote, and of course, sometimes it did.
 But more often it was just that he wrote it.
 A grocery list, a random phone message, whatever.
 Throwing away anything with his handwriting on it?
 Unthinkable.
 Well, unthinkable until it started to seem a little unrealistic to keep every scrap of paper around the house with his handwriting on it.
 At some point, things slowly had to go.

 When my grandmother died several years later, I went through this all over again.
 She was my dad’s mom and, not only was her handwriting sentimental in and of itself, but it also reminded me a lot of my dad’s.
-As I cleaned out her house I knew I couldn’t keep everything, but there were some things I couldn’t part with – letters and recipes mostly.
+As I cleaned out her house, I knew I couldn’t keep everything… but there were some things I couldn’t part with.

 I know more than a few grievers with one of these babies.
 A good tattoo artist will be able to replicate anything you bring in that your loved one wrote.
 It may be best to seek a tattoo artist who specializes in text to make sure you get something you are really happy with.
 There are a zillion examples, but here are a few:

 This is from yours truly at WYG.
 My grandmother’s recipes had her beautiful handwriting and seemed a perfect decoration and memorial for my kitchen.
 You can always just throw the recipe itself in a frame, but if you click the image below there is a tutorial on how to blow the recipe up and frame it at a larger size.

 Though this blog hasn’t been active for many years, The Good Grief Scrapbooking Blog provided 24 scrapbooking prompts to remember loved ones.
 They had a great handwriting prompt and some of the submissions are really cool.